Sahelanthropus: Anatomy

+Cranium

 Existing fossils include a relatively small cranium, five pieces of jaw, and some teeth, making up a head that has a mixture of derived and primitive features.
 A virtual reconstruction of the interior of the braincase indicated a cranial capacity of 378 cm3, similar to that of extant chimpanzees and approximately a third the size of modern human brains.

 The teeth, brow ridges, and facial structure differ markedly from those found in modern humans.
 Cranial features show a flatter face, U-shaped tooth rows, small canines, an anterior foramen magnum, and heavy brow ridges.
 The only known skull suffered a large amount of distortion during the time of fossilisation and discovery, as the cranium is dorsoventrally flattened, and the right side is depressed.

+Locomotion

 In the original description in 2002, Brunet et al. said it "would not be unreasonable" to speculate that Sahelanthropus was capable of maintaining an upright posture while walking bipedally.
 Because they had not reported any limb bones or other post-cranial material (anything other than the skull), this was based on the reconstructed original orientation of the foramen magnum (where the skull connects the spine), and their classification of Sahelanthropus into Hominina based on facial comparisons (one of the diagnostic characteristics of Hominina is bipedalism).
 This was soon disputed because the orientation of the foramen magnum is not an entirely conclusive piece of evidence in regard to the question of habitual posture, and the features used to classify Sahelanthropus into Hominina are not entirely unique to Hominina.

 In 2020, the femur had been formally described, and the study concluded it was not consistent with habitual bipedalism.
-However, recent postcranial evidence suggests characteristics consistent with habitual bipedalism and arboreal clambering.
-Ulnar morphologies including bone curvature, cross-section, and orientation combine to rule out quadrupedalism, and femoral morphologies allowing for higher compressive loads of bipedalism strongly suggest hominin characteristics in Sahelanthropus tchadensis.
+But, in 2022, Daver and colleagues suggested that the ulnar and femoral morphologies do show characteristics consistent with habitual bipedalism.
+In 2023, however, Meyer and colleagues examined its ulna shaft and argued that Sahelanthropus is not an obligate biped based on the mathematical analysis of its locomotor behavior which indicated that its forelimbs had different functions compared to modern humans and hominins, and that it probably walked on its knuckles like modern gorillas and chimpanzees, so more examination is required to truly identify its locomotor behavior (i.e. whether it exhibited facultative bipedalism) and its phylogenetic position as a hominin in the evolution of humans.
+A 2024 study re-examined the 2022 study's postcranial evidence, and concluded that it is not sufficient to determine whether Sahelanthropus was a habitual biped, since none of the features are consistent with or unique to bipedal hominins, but with non-hominin apes or even non-primates.

+Palaeoecology

+Based on dental mesowear patterns of the bovids found in the same palaeoenvironment, S. tchadensis inhabited a mosaic environment with patches of both forests and grasslands.